MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

 Just like Timestamp, we'll encode this as the number of microseconds since the UNIX epoch.
 We don't actually need to store any timezone information, instead we convert to the session timezone when loaded.
-This is how both Postgres works.
+This is how Postgres works.

 </td>